theopensystemslab/planx-new/README.md

 We aim to keep a linear commit history between `main` and `production` branches in Github.
 We "Squash & merge" pull request commits into `main`.

-(EDIT: Automatic deployments are on pause and planned to resume after the holidays) Automatic production deployments happen every Tuesday, Wednesday, Thursday, and Friday at 9am, at which time `main` is pushed to `production` (which triggers a deployment).

 You can manually trigger a production deployments by going to [the Deploy to Production](https://github.com/theopensystemslab/planx-new/actions/workflows/cron-deploy-to-production.yml) action and clicking `Run workflow`.

 Once a deployment is completed, a Slack notification will be sent to the #planx-deployments channel, and the `production` branch should read "This branch is up to date with main."

 ### Troubleshooting